How to Test and Verify Your PixelFlow CAPI Setup

 Common issue: If you see "There are no events for a selected date range for this site," either your script isn't installed correctly, or no events have been triggered yet.
 Verify your script installation and try visiting your website again to trigger events.

-Step 3: Verify Events in Meta Events Manager
+3: Verify Events in Meta Events Manager

 After confirming events appear in PixelFlow, check that they're reaching Meta Events Manager correctly.